 The head of the contracting activity is the approval authority within the DoD for waivers under FAR 12.302(c).

-SUBPART 212.5--APPLICABILITY OF CERTAIN LAWS TO THE ACQUISITION OF COMMERCIAL ITEMS
+SUBPART 212.5 —APPLICABILITY OF CERTAIN LAWS TO THE ACQUISITION OF COMMERCIAL ITEMS

-(Revised December 7, 2011)

-Applicability of certain laws to Executive agency contracts for the acquisition of commercial items.
+212.503 Applicability of certain laws to Executive agency contracts for the acquisition of commercial items.

 (a) The following laws are not applicable to contracts for the acquisition of commercial items: